aarushidotdev/FBX-Compressor/README.md

-# Universal File Compressor
+# Universal Compressor

 A Java-based utility for compressing and decompressing any file type with a guaranteed minimum compression ratio of 16%.
-This tool is ideal for version control systems where you want to store compressed versions of large files.
+This tool is ideal for reducing file sizes for storage, transfer, or version control systems.

 ## Features